The Bankrate promise

 Have you checked your credit report lately?
 If you answered no, check to make sure that everything’s how it should be.

 “Regularly checking your credit report is a great way to spot errors or evidence of identity theft,” McBride says.
-“Knowing what is on your credit report and that everything is correct is important when going to apply for a loan, rent an apartment, or even changing insurance carriers.”
+“Knowing what is on your credit report and that everything is correct is important when going to apply for a loan, rent an apartment or even change insurance carriers.”

 You can get a free credit report annually at AnnualCreditReport.com.
 Additionally, most credit card companies offer some sort of credit score monitor.
 These scores may be slightly different than what’s on your official credit report; nonetheless, they’re a good free tool for regularly monitoring your credit.